Scientists locate a radio signal from deep space

-The discovery was published by researchers in the respected scientific journal Nature on 4 January 2017.
+The discovery was published by researchers in the respected scientific journal, Nature, on 4 January 2017.

-“This detection has really broken open the gates of a new realm of science and discovery,” scientific journal Nature quoted astronomer Sarah Burke-Spolaor, of the National Radio Observatory in New Mexico, United States and the West Virginia University, as saying.
+“This detection has really broken open the gates of a new realm of science and discovery,” Nature quoted astronomer Sarah Burke-Spolaor, of the National Radio Observatory in New Mexico, United States and the West Virginia University, as saying.

-Fast radio bursts have only been heard 18 times since the first was detected in 2007, magazine UK-based science magazine New Scientist reported.
+Fast radio bursts have only been heard 18 times since the first was detected in 2007, UK-based science magazine New Scientist reported.
 Given that the signals are so brief – lasting mere milliseconds – it is difficult to study them.

 “These radio flashes must have enormous amounts of energy to be visible from over 3-billion light years away,” said lead author Shami Chatterjee, senior research associate in astronomy at Cornell University.

 Now a team of astronomers has used a collection of radio telescopes around the world to pinpoint the only one found to repeat, so far.

 Scientists still don’t know what produced the fast radio burst but they have set about studying it.

 “We think it may be a magnetar – a newborn neutron star with a huge magnetic field, inside a supernova remnant or a pulsar wind nebula – somehow producing these huge magnetic pulses,” said Chatterjee.

 “Or, it may be an active galactic nucleus of a dwarf galaxy.
 That would be novel.
 Or it may be a combination of those two ideas – explaining why what we’re seeing may be somewhat rare.”